-This thesis won the 2018 Gilbert F. White Thesis Award, given by the Hazards, Risks and Disasters Specialty Group (HRDSG) of the American Association of Geographers (AAG) at the 2018 AAG Meeting in New Orleans, Louisiana.
+My MA thesis in Sociology at the University of the Philippines–Diliman, won the 2018 Gilbert F. White Thesis Award given by the Hazards, Risks and Disasters Specialty Group (HRDSG) of the American Association of Geographers (AAG) at the 2018 conference in New Orleans, Louisiana.
+The abstract appears below.

 This thesis asks why disaster-induced evictions focused only on slums and excluded subdivisions with high flood susceptibility.
 It also inquires into how ‘danger zones’ are delineated and what becomes of evicted spaces; what the implications are of this process of delineation on slum communities; as well as how notions of resilience are crafted and deployed by the state.